Cop without a clue: ‘Vertigo’ takes filmmaking, and cynicism, to historic heights

 An ad for “Vertigo” in the Chicago Tribune, May 28, 1958

-“Vertigo” proves that San Francisco is the third-best American movie city, albeit a distant third, after L.A./New York, which are probably interchangeable.
+“Vertigo” proves that San Francisco is the third-best American movie city, albeit a distant third, after L.A./New York, which are probably interchangeable in the rankings.
 You get the hills, the docks, the cable cars, the bridge, the fog.
 A sense of wealth, of beauty, of mystery.
 You even get a car chase, admittedly a low-speed one, years before “Bullitt” and “What’s Up, Doc?”

 Gavin Elster in “Vertigo” is a person.
 Metaphorically, is he something else?
 Some form of human exasperation ... entitlement?
 Gullibility for the supernatural?
 What will become of him?
 The chief witness against him is deceased.
 Scottie of course will report the whole scheme and a body will be exhumed.
 Elster’s lawyer will surely question how two women who look alike could die at the same place within a year and why Scottie just happened to take them up there and be the last person to see each one.
 Scottie has as his witness a nun, who will have to convince authorities of a stranger reality than the yarn Gavin Elster spun to Scottie.